Build a to-do list app with Vue.js and Laravel

 });

-in the function callback so that everybody can use this channel to broadcast events.
+As we aren’t using Laravel auth, we return true in the function callback so that everybody can use this channel to broadcast events.

 Set up Laravel Echo